A Midsummer Night's Dream Theme of Gender

 Like many Shakespearean comedies (The Taming of the Shrew, for example), A Midsummer Night's Dream dramatizes gender tensions that arise from complicated familial and romantic relationships.
 When the play opens, a young woman fights her father for the right to choose her own spouse, a duke is set to marry a woman he recently conquered in battle, and the King and Queen of Fairies are at war with each other, enacting a battle of the sexes so intense that it disrupts the natural world.
-Throughout the play, Shakespeare also questions some stereotypes about traditional gender roles when it comes to romance.
-Whereas men are usually expected to be aggressive while women remain passive and docile, A Midsummer Night's Dream shows us that this isn't always the case.
+And you thought MTV's Battle of the Sexes was intense.

 Titania, Hermia, and Helena defy traditional gender stereotypes by aggressively pursuing love.

-Shakespeare makes a gendered argument in A Midsummer Night's Dream; while both Lysander and Demetrius's madness can be explained by their enchantment, Hermia and Helena have no such excuse.
+Shakespeare makes a gendered argument in A Midsummer Night's Dream; while both Lysander's and Demetrius's madness can be explained by their enchantment, Hermia and Helena have no such excuse.
 Shakespeare argues that women are subject to a different view of reality when it comes to love.